Public Liability Insurance

 What is Public Liability insurance?

-Public liability insurance protects your business against the financial risk of accidents which happen to third parties as a result of your business activities.
-Personal injury is a serious risk facing most businesses, because the financial implications could be disastrous.
+Public liability insurance protects your business against the financial impacts of accidents which happen to third parties as a result of your business activities.
+Personal injury is a serious risk facing many businesses, because the financial implications could be disastrous.
 Whether or not you are at fault, if someone is hurt while on your premises, or while you are working at another property, claims could be made against your business for medical costs, as well as compensation for any financial loss experienced as a result of the incident.

 What is Product Liability insurance?

-Product liability insurance protects you against the risk that one of your products causes damage or injury to a person or another business.
+Product liability insurance insures you against the risk that one of your products causes damage or injury to a person or another business.
 If your product inadvertently causes harm; whether as a result of design defects, errors in the manufacturing process or because of inaccurate or misleading instructions; you could have to pay compensation costs to anyone who has suffered as a result of using it.

 Why do I need Public and Product Liability insurance?

 The costs of a product or public liability claim against your business could be very expensive.
 A personal injury claim, especially if the victim is left permanently impaired or unable to work, could attract a large award of damages.
-Product liability costs could also be prohibitive, particularly if you sell high volumes and risk having to pay compensation to large numbers of customers.
+Product liability costs could also be extensive, particularly if you sell high volumes and risk having to pay compensation to large numbers of customers.

 What Public and Product Liability cover do I need?